MarelGuy/Jay/Updates/MARCH.md

 ## 2022-03-29

 I forgot to mention that I starded working on the lexer, I may have found a way to do directly ASTs with a normal parser.
-Also, this is basically going like the parser, while coding I'm choosing choosing which method to use, still i'm sure that the hardest part will be transpiling to LLVM-IR, which is pretty hardd, yikes.
+Also, this is basically going like the parser, while coding I'm choosing choosing which method to use, still I'm sure that the hardest part will be transpiling to LLVM-IR, which is pretty hardd, yikes.

 ## 2022-03-30